populationgenomics/saige-tenk10k/README.md

 Inputs:

-* joint call VDS object (TOB + BioHEART) after variant and sample QC has been applied.
+* joint call VDS object (TOB + BioHEART) after variant and sample QC has been applied (ideally, not yet).
 * (for now, also gets tables of related individuals to exclude)

 Outputs:

 * VCF files containing all retained common variants (one per chromosome) + corresponding index files (`.csi`)
 * VCF files containing all retained rare variants (one per chromosome) + corresponding index files (`.csi`)
-* plink object for only 2,000 variants (minor allele count>20), after LD pruning - this is for the estimation of the variance ratio (VR plinks)
+* plink object for only 2,000 variants (minor allele count > 20), after LD pruning - this is for the estimation of the variance ratio (VRE plink files)

-Notes: SAIGE-QTL allows numeric chromosomes only, so both the bim and the VCF files are modified in this script to remove the 'chr' notation (so that e.g. 'chr1' becomes '1').
+Notes: SAIGE-QTL allows numeric chromosomes only, so both the .bim and the VCF files are modified in this script to remove the 'chr' notation (so that e.g., 'chr1' becomes '1').

 ## Get sample covariates

 Script: `get_sample_covariates.py`

+Inputs:

+* sex info for the cohort(s) of interest
+* genotype principal components for the cohort(s) of interest
+* (information from metamist, mainly age atm)

+Outputs:

+* TSV sample covariate file (one per cohort)

 ## Gene expression preprocessing